Myth No.2 – DD cup is huge

-Using the term ‘DD cup’ excites the boys and frightens the girls, but mention you are a G cup in polite company and people will look at you in disbelief.
+Using the term ‘DD cup’ excites the boys and frightens the girls.
+But mention you are a G cup in polite company and people will look at you in disbelief.

-Contributing to the confusion are images of celebs like Pamela Anderson with reports of her being 36DD (14DD) after breast augmentation surgery.
-She is a tiny framed woman with full breasts and is more likely to be a 30G (8G).
-The size 36 (14) band has nothing to do with the size of her breasts.
-Does her ribcage look like a size 14 and would she wear sized 14 clothes??
-Definitely not, she looks like a size 8-10 to us.
+Contributing to the confusion are images of celebs like Kim Kardashian with reports of her being 34DD (12DD).
+Kim has a tiny frame with full breasts, and we think she is more likely to be a 30H (8H).
+The size 34 (12) band has nothing to do with the size of her breasts.
+Does her rib-cage look like a size 12, and would she wear sized 12 clothes?
+Definitely not.
+She looks like an Australian size 8-10 to us.
 This is just one of the reasons people see DD as so big.

-There are no excuses now, innovative lingerie manufacturers are designing fabulous D+ cup bras that are supportive, beautiful, high quality and affordable.
-The size range won’t be in all lingerie shops and department stores, for a variety of reasons, but the really good specialist shops have the finest off them.
-Working with many brands and ranges from around the globe, they test them on themselves and their customers, they review them, decline many and only stock those that do a sublime job of supporting women.
+Innovative lingerie manufacturers are designing fabulous D+ cup bras that are supportive, beautiful, high quality and affordable.
+The size range won’t be in all lingerie shops and department stores, for a variety of reasons, but the really good specialist shops have the finest of them.
+Working with many large cup lingerie brands and ranges from around the globe, they test them on themselves and their customers, they review them, decline many and only stock those that do a sublime job of supporting women.

-We shouldnt be telling you all about the sizing issue without providing some explanation of how bra sizes actually work to give a better understanding why a D cup is not necessarily a big cup size.
+We shouldn’t be telling you all about the sizing issue without providing some explanation of how bra sizes actually work, to give a better understanding why a D cup is not necessarily a big cup size.
 Did you know:

 - D cup on a size 10 band (10D) is 3 times smaller than a D cup on a size 16 band (16D).
 The equivalent size of a 10D cup in a 16 band would be 16A.